-The Group leases factory space with an office and warehouse under a non-cancellable operating lease due to expire on 30 June 2011.
-The lease was entered into effective 1 July 2007.
+The Group leases factory space with an office and warehouse under a non-cancellable operating lease which to expired on 30 June 2011.
+A new two year lease has been negotiated with the lessor which becomes effective on the 1st July 2011.